qfpl/applied-fp-course/src/Level03/README.md

 are awesome, and tests are pretty good.
 But types AND tests is pretty much perfect.

-These tests will not be awe inspiring, this exercise is primarily to introduce you to adding tests to your Haskell application.
+This exercise is to introduce you to testing your Haskell application.
 The setup of the Cabal file is already completed for you, but will be covered.

-As is to be expected, there are multiple testing frameworks and packages available but we will only cover one here.
-We will use the [HSpec] framework, with the [hspec-wai] package to make our lives a bit easier.
+As might be expected, there are multiple testing frameworks and packages available.
+We will use the [tasty] framework, it is an established framework that has widespread use.
+There are also several packages that extend [tasty] with additional functionality, such as:

+* `tasty-hunit` — for unit tests (based on HUnit)
+* `tasty-golden` — for golden tests, which are unit tests whose results are kept in files
+* `tasty-hedgehog` — for randomized property-based testing (based on Hedgehog)

+We will be using the [tasty-wai] package to test our `Application`, as it takes care of constructing the `Request`s.
+As well as providing a collection of assertion functions we will use to verify our expectations.

+For testing individual functions, there is the [tasty-hunit] package.
+It provides functions for creating test cases and for checking your assertions

+## NB: UNLIKE OTHER LEVELS

+This level is not an isolated module to complete.
+This level exists as one starting module: `test/Test.hs`.
+Which you are to import your most recently completed `Application` to be tested.

+As you progress through the course, you are encouraged to return to this `test/Test.hs` and update it so you're able to be confident that your application will behave as you expect.
+You may also write your tests before you write your functions, this can be useful when trying to think through a problem.

+#### Property-Based Testing [Optional]

+For more advanced testing, there is the [hedgehog] property-based testing package, and the [tasty] integration component [tasty-hedgehog].

+Property based testing is a technique of testing whereby you specify the properties that your function satisfies.
+Hedgehog then generates random input to verify that your properties hold.

+If there are inputs that cause your properties to _not_ hold, then Hedgehog will attempt to shrink down the size of the inputs that broke your test, to try to find the 'minimum' input required.

+Property based testing is immensely effective at locating bugs and unexpected behaviour and has lead to the notion of "property driven development".

-### Including Test Library Dependencies and Running the Tests
+#### Including Test Library Dependencies and Running the Tests

 To run the tests we first need to uncomment the required functions in `test/Test.hs` otherwise nothing will be run!
 We do this so you don't have to